olexiy/github-docs-example/README.md

 - [ ] open task
 - [ ] #1 Link to issue

+## Tables
+We can also make a table

 ## Extra pop
 - We can use emojies in markup<sup>[2]</sup> :brain: